 Search is search, right?
 Let’s rephrase: people are people, right?
 Except one person differs drastically from the next in so many ways.
 And because people are the ones doing the searching, delivering what they need also differs.

-Unified search creates a single unified index of content from across all content repositories — including the option to crawl or push content stored in the cloud or on-prem via connector library or APIs — and ranks the entire corpus in a single user interface, applying relevance across the board.
-It differs from federated search, which searches across silos, but presents results according to each silo — making it impossible to rank results across data sources.
+Unified search creates a single unified search index of different types of content from across multiple data sources — including the option to crawl or push content stored in the cloud or on-prem via connector library or APIs — and ranks the entire corpus in a single user interface, applying relevance across the board.
+It differs from federated search, which searches across silos, yet presents results according to each silo — making it impossible to rank results across data sources.